4121230007/DESIGN-AND-SIMULATION-OF-A-TVAR-BASED-PACKET-LOSS-PREDICTION-MODEL-FOR-WIRELESS-MESH-NETWORKS/README.md

 All graphs are found in individual graphs folders

-Relevant code can be found in files with extension .ipynb
+Relevant code can be found in files with extension .ipynb TVAR Actual and Predicted Loss json has _prediction in its name

 csv files are also provided